top of page

 Exit planning is crucial to increasing the value of a company for when a business owner opts to sell, if this is something you have yet to create then there is no better time to consider making an exit plan.

-What is meant by an Exit Plan?
+What is meant by an exit plan?

 Exit planning is a strategy that prepares business owners for when they opt to exit their company.
 The aim of an exit plan is to maximise the value of the business prior to a sale and therefore increase the financial reward for the selling business owner.

-What are the five exit strategies?
+What are the main five exit strategies?

 There are five main exit strategies, these are: